An aging space captain with a plummeting reputation embarks on one last mission to prove that you’re never too old to do great things.

 Jonas: That would be wonderful, thank you.
 And thank you, Captain Michael.

 Jonas Harper, Space Log: 009, Space Date: November 6, 2316

 I can’t believe I’m writing this but…I just interviewed Captain Dan Michael!
-I feel like a gitty little teen.
-I was a little embarrassed that I didn’t catch on to his sense of humor, though.
-I mean, the whole thing about the lightening bolt had to have been a joke.
+I feel like a giddy little teen.
+I was a little embarrassed that I didn’t catch on to his sense of humor though.
+I mean, the whole thing about the lightning bolt had to have been a joke.
 And you would have to be absurdly stupid to mistake a Secretary of Defense for a receptionist…Wow.
 Brave and funny.
 You don’t see much of that now and days.